 All prerequisite courses must be completed prior to applying to the major.
 For most students this is usually at the end of their fourth semester in attendance.
 For transfer students this is usually at the end of their first semester in attendance at UC Berkeley.
 All students must earn at least a C- in all of their prerequisite coursework.
 All prerequisites and courses for the major must be taken for a letter grade.

 Data 8 is not a public health prerequisite; it is a major requirement.
-You do not have to complete Data 8 before applying to the public health major, although it is encouraged for planning purposes.
+You do not have to complete Data 8 before applying to the public health major, although it is strongly encouraged to plan to complete it during your freshman or sophomore year (if a transfer student, during your first semester of attendance at UC Berkeley) for planning purposes.

 Complete at least 7 units of coursework from the following list:

 - BIOLOGY 1A: General Biology (3)

 - Per the Molecular and Cell Biology department, students are required to enroll in both Biology 1A and Biology 1AL in the same term.
 Biology 1AL (2) will not count towards the 7 units of Biological Science Prerequisites.